geudde/attic-chest/pages/03.season-2/16.meeting-28/03.song/docs.md

 To sing of gods and men aspire,
 And thundering flash poetic fire,
 Let fame applauding, shout it
-Around the earth, and through the earth
+Around the earth, and through the Earth
 About it, and about it.

 Give me the thought, give me the line